cezarypiatek/cezarypiatek.github.io/src/content/post/mocking-outgoing-http-requests-p2/index.md

 ![screenshot of watch window with wiremock object](watch.jpg)

-However, checking these objects with a debugger can be cumbersome.
+However, checking these objects with a debugger can be cumbersome, especially because those collection can contains items related to Admin interface.
 An alternative approach is to open the WireMock server's admin interface in a web browser by visiting [http://localhost:1080/__admin/requests](http://localhost:1080/__admin/requests).
 This will show you all the requests that have been received by WireMock.
 You should search for the `RequestMatchResult` section of a given request, and all elements from `MatchDetails` with a score below 1 could indicate a problem.

 ```json
 [